What is EFT Tapping?

 Client Appreciation

 “Thank you again Desley for the deep, intense and transformative session yesterday!
 You are a master.
-You held and contained me so well along with taking me deeper, grounding me and holding the space for my emotions.
+You held and contained me so well along while taking me deeper, grounding me and holding the space for my emotions.
 I feel blessed to have your professional and understanding approach guiding me on this journey to recovery”.

-Shelley Washington USA
+Shelley, Washington USA